sumanj/frankencert/README.md

    The arguments are explained below.

-    - `seed_certs_dir`: FrankenCert generator needs a set of seed certificates.
+    - `seed_certs_dir`: Frankencert generator needs a set of seed certificates.
        Any SSL cert in PEM fromat can act as a seed cert. `seed_certs_dir` can be any directory containing the seed certs stored as PEM files.